cognitedata/function-action/README.md

 # Deploy Cognite Function action
-This action deploys a Python function to Cognite Functions with a schedule defined.
+This action deploys a Python function to Cognite Functions, possibly with a schedule defined.

 ## Inputs
 ### Function metadata in Github Workflow